William North (mason)

 William North (July 13, 1794 – January 3, 1872) was a well known civic leader in Lowell, Massachusetts, for whom the William North Lodge, A.F. & A.M. was named.

 Early life

 He was born in Wethersfield, Connecticut, to Salmon North and Jerusha Leeds.
 His paternal grandfather, Isaac North was a lieutenant in the Revolution.

 William joined the Methodist Church in Goshen, Connecticut, in 1815.

 Time in Lowell

 He came to Lowell in 1834.
 In Lowell, he was a member of the Chapel Hill Methodist Church.
 He was a founder of St. Paul's Methodist Episcopal Church, where he was a trustee, and remained active for many years.
-The church building is now the United Teen Equity Center.
+After his death, his sons gave a church bell in his memory.
+The 1839 church building is now the United Teen Equity Center.

 In Lowell, William North was overseer of the Dyeing at the Middlesex Manufacturing Company.
 He was a member of the Board of Aldermen, the School Committee, and the vice president and director of the City Institution for Savings.
 He was also a member of the Lowell City Council, and the Massachusetts State Legislature.